Well hello, fellow insomniacs!

 - Muscle tension or pain

-This varies from person to person - one of my best friends swears that when she takes CBD, she passes out shortly after.
-A journalist we gifted our tincture to claimed it was "better than xannies" (lol - amazing).
+All of our bodies are different, and we each have our own unique endocannabinoid system.
+Therefore, everyone may react differently to all types of cannabis products, including CBD.
+One of my best friends swears that when she takes CBD, she passes out shortly after.
 My husband claims that when he takes it, he only wakes up once during the night vs 3-4x otherwise.
-Some people claim it does nothing (everyone's endocannabinoid systems are different!).
+Some people claim it does nothing.
+So, the only way to know where you stand is to try it out for yourself.

-For me, of the hardcore 3AM insomniac breed, it helps me relax into my night time routine - I hit my indica vape 3x, then do 50mg of CBD tincture under my tongue for 1 minute, then let 2 1 mg melatonin sublinguals dissolve under my tongue while I'm reading (typically books about neuroscience or biology on my kindle until I pass out).
+For me, of the hardcore 3AM insomniac breed, it helps me relax into my night time routine – I hit my Granddaddy Purp CBD Vape 3x, then take 1/2 of a Delta 8 THC Gummy, 1 full CBN gummy, then read nerdy non-fiction books (typically about neuroscience or biology on my kindle) until I pass out.
 This routine has replaced ambien, which is amazing tbh but potentially addictive (whereas CBD is non-habit forming).
-Plus, it's unclear whether ambien has long term effects - some clinicians fear a correlation between long term ambien use and dementia - which is not proven but the thought was scary enough to make me turn to more natural remedies.
+Plus, it's unclear whether ambien has long term effects – some clinicians fear a correlation between long term ambien use and dementia – which is not proven but the thought was scary enough to make me turn to more natural remedies.

 What’s The Science Behind This?

-THE biggest factor in helping sleep quality and insomnia is that CBD reduces stress and anxiety by helping to regulate cortisol, a stress hormone that can have a SIGNIFICANT effect on your REM cycle.
-In addition, it relaxes your muscles, and can also reduce pain which can for sure keep you up at night (check out our other article on CBD for pain).
-So these are both psychological AND physical issues that CBD tackles that can interfere with your beauty rest.
+THE biggest factor in helping sleep quality is that CBD promotes a healthy response to anxiety by helping to regulate cortisol, a stress hormone that can have a SIGNIFICANT effect on your REM cycle.
+In addition, it supports muscle relaxation, and can relieve temporary pain caused by exercise or a strenuous activity – which can for sure keep you up at night.
+So these are both psychological AND physical issues at play that can interfere with your beauty rest.

 Should You Only Take CBD At Night Then?